alshafi/iotivity-tool/readme.md

 note this is not a normal json2cbor conversion !!!

 # Dependencies
+This tool depends on the [cbor](https://bitbucket.org/bodhisnarkva/cbor) package, so make sure it is installed before using the tool.
+However you install it is up to you!
+There are many ways to install python dependencies and there are many good dependency management practices and there are different methods depending on your OS.
+Tackling the issues related to the python dependency management is way outside the scope of this document but the quick and dirty way if you have Linux is this:
-This tool depends on the [cbor](https://bitbucket.org/bodhisnarkva/cbor) package.
-To install it, you can either use the requirements file with the following command
+you can either use the requirements file with the following command

 `$sudo pip install -r requirements.txt`

 Or this command to install cbor alone, which is the only dependency so far

 `$sudo pip install cbor`
+Please consider using virtual environments like [virtualenv](https://virtualenv.pypa.io/en/latest/) especially if you are sharing your computer or have other python projects that could depend on the same dependencies as this tool and required different versions of the dependency.
+ if you are interested to learn more about python dependency management and virtualenv, i would recommend this [tutorial](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/) and the [Python Packaging Guide](https://packaging.python.org/)

 # Usage